Frequently asked questions

 How do you decide which programme is right for a student?

-We review the student's Academic preparation, academic writing experience, academic interests, independence, and goals before recommending a programme.
-Some students may begin with Academic Foundations or Academic Writing before progressing to research-based work.
-We assess this honestly during the consultation — including if we think a different programme or provider would be a better fit.
+We review the student's academic preparation, writing experience, academic interests, independence, and goals before recommending a programme.
+Some students may begin with Academic Essentials before progressing to research-based work.
+We assess this honestly during the interview, including when a different programme or provider would be a better fit.

-No. ScholarBridge is not standard tutoring.
-It is a structured academic mentorship programme focused on research skills, independent thinking, and project development — not exam preparation or course revision.
-The goal is original academic work in a field of the student's choosing, not improved grades in existing courses.
+ScholarBridge is a structured academic mentorship programme focused on research skills, independent thinking, and project development.
+The goal is original academic work in a field of the student's choosing, with stronger habits and clearer academic direction as a result.

 How long is the programme?